Regence unveils value-based payments for Episodes of Care

 Regence will pay participating providers for delivering improved patient outcomes and lower costs over a patient’s “episode of care,” which covers all the care a patient receives for a procedure or condition over a defined period of time.
 This could be a knee replacement, for example, or the delivery of a baby.

-Regence is partnering with Remedy, a developer of software and services that enable payers, employers and at-risk providers to organize and finance health care delivery around a patient’s episode of care.
+Regence is partnering with Signify Health, a developer of software and services that enable payers, employers and at-risk providers to organize and finance health care delivery around a patient’s episode of care.

 Episodes of Care is Regence’s first value-based program to focus on clinical procedures.